TL:DR

 • Training must cover abusive conduct (workplace bullying) prevention — not just sexual harassment.

-• Employers must provide a written anti-harassment policy to every employee.
+• Organizations must provide a written anti-harassment policy to every employee.

 California harassment laws in the workplace are also notable for extending protections to independent contractors, unpaid interns, and volunteers — groups that have historically fallen outside traditional employment protection frameworks.